kwilcox10/coldboxsetup/README.md

-# coldboxsetup
-A complete guide to setting up and operating the coldbox
+# Cold Box Setup: A complete guide to setting up and operating the coldbox